shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/03-configure-data-model-in-power-bi-desktop.md

  	![Picture 3](Linked_image_Files/03-configure-data-model-in-power-bi-desktop_image(8).png)

      > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

-    > - Click Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+	- Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
-    > - Hit the Validate button for the corresponding task.
+	- Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
-    > - If you receive a success message, you can proceed to the next task.
-If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+	- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+	- If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 ### **Task 2: Create model relationships**